 Secondary Research

-Conducting User Journeys, STEEP Factors Analysis, Trend Forecasting, Persona Archetyping, alongside other design research methodologies, to frame concise directions which were translated into consolidated scenarios and opportunity areas to explore in the Ideation Phase.
+Conducting User Journeys, STEEP Factors Analysis, Trend Forecasting, Persona Archetyping, alongside other design research methodologies, to frame 50+ concepts, each with a concrete scenario, outlining the user personas, trends involved, and and opportunity areas in terms of the general system, airport, airplane and passenger experience.

 Phase 2: Ideation